-What is the Required Fieldwork Experience?
+What is the required MPH fieldwork?

 Examples of acceptable fieldwork activities include, but are not limited to: